Scenario: Client with Rental House Wants to Sell but Needs Income

 Solution: OBCF Scholarship Fund

 Your client certainly does not need to start a 501c3 to establish a scholarship or to get a tax benefit from doing so.
 You might suggest that she start her scholarship with the Outer Banks Community Foundation.
-With 50 different scholarship programs in our management, we are the local scholarship experts and are committed to conducting our scholarships to IRS charitable standards, thus assuring the tax-deductibility of your client’s gift.
+With more than 60 different scholarship programs in our management, we are the local scholarship experts and are committed to conducting our scholarships to IRS charitable standards, thus assuring the tax-deductibility of your client’s gift.
 Your client can establish her scholarship with any number of various criteria, including GPA, financial need, field of study, geography, extracurriculars, and more.
 She can even be involved in reading applications and/or presenting the awards—or she leave everything entirely to the Community Foundation, based on her parameters.
 Click here for all the details.
 And yes, absolutely, she can name it for her late husband, and establishing this scholarship in his name would be a wonderful way of cherishing his memory and continuing his legacy.

 Scenario: Older Client Doesn’t Need His IRA Distribution